Tarot (2024 American film): Production

 Nicholas Adams's 1992 novel of the same name.
 Ground Control's Scott Glassgold produced through Alloy Entertainment, together with Leslie Morgenstein and Elysa Koplovitz Dutton.
 Halberg and Cohen served as executive producers.
 Screen Gems also produced the film.
 In July 2022, Humberly González joined the cast.
 In October 2022, Harriet Slater joined the cast.
 Filming took place in Belgrade, Serbia.

+Production design was by New Zealand production designer Felicity Abbott.

 In January 2024, the film was renamed to Tarot.

 Release

 Tarot was originally scheduled to be released on June 28, 2024, before being moved up to May 10, 2024.
 It was later moved to May 3, 2024.

 Reception

 Box office

 As of 2 August 2024, Tarot has grossed $18.8 million in the United States and Canada and $30.3 million in other territories, for a worldwide total of $49.1 million.

 In the United States and Canada, Tarot was released alongside The Fall Guy, and was projected to gross $5–6 million from 3,104 theaters in its opening weekend.
 The film made $2.5 million on its first day, including $715,000 from preview screenings.
 It went on to debut at $6.3 million, finishing in fourth.
 The film made $3.4 million in its second weekend (a drop of 47.7%) and $2 million in its third, finishing in fourth and seventh place, respectively.
 The film is considered a box office success.